MartinR260/ReduceReuseRebound/README.md

-This is a Game created for my application in the Breda University of Applied Sciences.
+This is a 2D Platformer game created for my application in the Breda University of Applied Sciences and for my diploma thesis in TUES.